-(e) If within three (3) weeks after any delivery or redelivery of such new Release no notification of non-compliance is received by the Company then the Customer shall be deemed to have accepted the new Release which shall then become the Current Release.
+(e) If within three (3) weeks after any delivery or redelivery of such new Release no notification of non-compliance is received by the Company, the Customer shall be deemed to have accepted the new Release which shall then become the Current Release.

 (g) The Company shall not be relieved of its obligations to support the Current Release until delivery or deemed delivery of the new Release in accordance with paragraph 3.8(e) of these Service Terms.

 (h) The Customer may notify the Company of a Support Issue in the Software, in which case the Company shall verify such Support Issue.
 The Company shall in its sole discretion determine whether to issue a Patch for any Support Issue notified to it by the Customer or as otherwise may be identified by the Company.
-If the Company create such a Patch they will offer it to the Customer for use with the Software.
+If the Company creates such a Patch, it will offer the Patch to the Customer for use with the Software.
 All Patches must be applied to the Software within 30 days of notice by the Company of such Patch.